 5 Great Video Essayists

 YouTube is filled with fascinating, mind blowing video-essays on films and popular culture.
-However, sometimes it is hard to find these gems in the sea of mediocre content.
+But it can be challenging to find these gems in the sea of mediocre content.
 For great creatives to get noticed, they need to upload regularly, preferably a couple of times a week.
-Therefore, video-makers who do not meet the demands of the algorithm might fall between the cracks, never to be noticed by a large audience.
+Video-makers who do not meet the demands of the YouTube algorithm might fall between the cracks, never to be noticed by a large audience.
 But don’t worry, true believer!
 This human curator selected five YouTube channels that are worth your time.

 By Michael Minneboo

 These essays give great insights into the art of filmmaking and storytelling.
 They are thought-provoking; they offer new perspectives or possible answers to interesting questions.
 I find them inspiring and they help me deal with my own creative issues.